wildpeaches/wildpeaches/src/_content/posts/2021-03-28-havens-haven.md

 ![pells-equation-x^2-2y^2=1](/assets/img/havens-haven/pells-equation-x^2-2y^2=1.png)

-In the 12th century, [Bhāskara II](https://www.thefamouspeople.com/profiles/bhskara-ii-6835.php 'Bhāskara II Biography - Childhood, Life Achievements & Timeline (thefamouspeople.com)'), also known as Bhaskara or as,quantities, including the length of the sidereal year.
-(1114–1185) continued the work of Brahmagupta (598–670) and developed an algorithm for finding solutions that he called the _Chakravala Method_.
+In the 12th century, [Bhāskara II](https://www.thefamouspeople.com/profiles/bhskara-ii-6835.php) (1114–1185) continued the work of Brahmagupta (598–670) and developed an algorithm for finding solutions that he called the _Chakravala Method_.

 ## The Chakravala